 The impact of the Covid-19 pandemic can be measured by looking at the increase in claimants between March and April 2020, as well as estimates of the number of people furloughed.
 This impact is relatively evenly spread, though the centre of the borough has been affected less.
 Areas such as West Byfleet & Pyrford North, Old Woking & Westfield, and Sheerwater have been the most affected.

-Figure 4: Shows the distribution of Covid-19 Economic Impact across MSOAs40 in Woking (unemployment increases and people furloughed)
+MSOAs in Woking (unemployment increases and people furloughed)